jpcarrascal/midisocket/ACTIONS_COLUMN_EXPLANATION.md

 ### 🎵 **Test Button**
 - **Purpose**: Sends a test MIDI note to verify the routing is working correctly
-- **What it does**: Plays a middle C (note 60) for 500ms on the track's assigned MIDI device and channel
+- **What it does**: Plays a middle C (note 60) for 500ms on the track's assigned MIDI interface and channel
 - **When to use**: After configuring device/channel routing to test the connection
 - **Status**: Only enabled when track has a device assigned and is connected